uwukitsuu/kitsuui/README.md

-# teahud3
+# kitsuui
-a hud for tf2 developed by tfurr and canidmad
+a hud for tf2, designed with visual clarity in mind

+please report any bugs/problems at the [kitsuui discord server](https://discord.gg/aPcqgdu)